This page is deprecated and may contain some information that is no longer relevant or accurate.

 - Will new development streams be dual licensed also?

-the current release will be offered under dual license, and new development
+release will be offered under dual license, and new development will be

-The exact date of the switchover will depend on individual project
+EPL only.
+The exact date of the switchover will depend on individual

 - When will we see EPL versions of major Eclipse projects?

-projects will prepare dual licensed releases.
-The Eclipse Foundation
+For now, major projects will prepare dual licensed releases.
+The

 - What is the Re-Licensing Committee?

-Directors has created a committee called the Re-Licensing Committee to
+Foundation Board of Directors has created a committee called the

-asking all committers to identify the contributors they personally know
+Eclipse is asking all committers to identify the contributors they